ittech25/RansomGen/README.md

 # Usage

-Use 'python generator.py' to generate ransomware.
+Use `python generator.py` to generate ransomware.

-Use 'python decrypt.py' to decrypt files.
+Use `python decrypt.py` to decrypt files.

+# Note

+You will need to install "pyinstaller" to compile the generated file into exe.

+Use `pip install pyinstaller` to install pyinstaller.